Opinion | Mainstream Republicans have tolerated extremism for years. Can they finally control it?

 So the odds are against the Republican Party disciplining its most radical elements.
 Some hope that electoral losses might force those actions.
 But remember that while 2020 was a bad year for Trump, it wasn’t such a bad year for other Republicans.
 The party narrowly lost control of Congress, but it did well in state houses across the country, sometimes with the help of voter suppression and gerrymandering.

 Europe’s parties have not been captured by radical forces because they have stronger internal structures, but they are also weakening.
-Everywhere the media has splintered and been decentralized, making it harder to purge extreme voices.
+Everywhere, the media has splintered and been decentralized, making it harder to purge extreme voices.
 We are moving into a world where democracies have fewer and fewer gatekeepers.
-Without realizing it, we have embarked on a new and dangerous experiment in governance.
+Without realizing it, we are embarked on a new and dangerous experiment in governance.

 Read more from Fareed Zakaria’s archive, follow him on Twitter or subscribe to his daily newsletter.